Last updated: 26/5/2020

 There are also many other endometriosis support groups that you may find online or on social media, but Endometriosis UK is the main charity and the one which we would recommend.

-He has over 15 years experience researching endometriosis, endometrial cancer and fibroids and is now running a blog to help educate and inform people who wish to learn more about the science and research into endometriosis.
+He has over 15 years of experience researching endometriosis, endometrial cancer, and fibroids and is now running a blog to help educate and inform people who wish to learn more about science and research into endometriosis.
 We have found his blog very interesting…

 Please click on the link below to have a look at it and subscribe to updates!

 On a side note, heavy periods come with pain and chronic pain gives women a lot of problems – it’s invisible and no one can see it.